What Is A HUD Home And How Do You Buy One?

 Recipients of this program are required to remain in the home for at least 3 years.

-One Dollar Program
+Dollar Program

 HUD’s Dollar Homes program isn’t available to individuals; instead, local governments may utilize it to provide affordable housing for low- to moderate-income families in the community they serve.
-By offering these homes for $1, communities can better afford to fix the houses and offer them to those who need them.
+By offering certain homes for $1, communities can better afford to fix the houses and offer them to those who need them.

 Homes that are eligible for the Dollar program are those that HUD has been unable to sell for 6 months.